 How is COVID-19 transmitted?

 There are three modes of COVID-19 transmission:

 Coronavirus transmission is possible even before the symptoms begin to manifest on the one who has it.
 Those with mild symptoms or none at all are also capable of transmitting the virus to others.
 This is called asymptomatic transmission.
 However, there is not enough research about asymptomatic transmission and experts continue to debate over the severity of its consequences.
-Even WHO, retracted its statement saying that asymptomatic cases are rare.
-The statement had earned strong pushback from medical experts as the public could misinterpret and assume that asymptomatic transmission is unlikely to happen.

 What are the 3C’s of COVID-19?